iymusaji/3D-Printable-Adapter-for-Respiratory-Strength-Trainers/README.md

 ---
 ## Project Summary

-This project was developed through a collaboration between speech-language pathology student clinician Olivia Kerr and engineer XXX to design a simple, practical adapter for use with hands-free harmonica mounts.
+This project developed a simple, practical 3d-printable adapter for use with hands-free harmonica mounts.

 The adapter allows round respiratory therapy devices, such as **EMST** and **IMST** trainers, to be held in place without requiring the client to independently position or support the device.
 This can make therapy tasks more accessible for individuals with physical impairments that affect upper extremity use, posture, endurance, coordination, or strength.

-The student printed the prototype and piloted it with clients through local community partner organizations.
+The inventor (Olivia Kerr) printed the prototype and piloted it with clients through local community partner organizations.

 The design is being shared so that speech-language pathologists, respiratory therapists, and other clinicians or support teams can print and adapt similar tools for **noncommercial use**, provided attribution is given and any adaptations are shared under the same license.